Guide to Discounting Cash Flows

-The Two-Stage Approach to DCF Valuation
+Discounting Cash Flows – The Two-Step Approach to DCF Valuation

-The argument for using the terminal value calculation to capture a company’s value past the visible forecast period is based on the premise that it will hit a stage of maturity.
+The argument for using the terminal value calculation to capture a company’s value past the visible forecast period is based on the premise that growth will hit a stage of maturity.
 Beyond this point, cash inflow estimates will not see any major deviations.
-Terminal values help prevent major exaggerations in our cash flow projections.
+Terminal values help prevent major exaggerations in cash flow projections.